keystonejs/keystone/.changeset/nine-papayas-heal.md

 '@keystone-6/core': patch
 ---

-Fix undefined types when using `omit` for create or update
+Fixes undefined types when using `omit` for create or update